MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ### Discover

-Makers and Pro-devs can discover solutions and templates from their colleagues in the catalog, so that they can more quickly solve business problems.
+Makers and developers can discover solutions and templates from their colleagues in the catalog, so that they can more quickly solve business problems.

 ### Acquire

-Makers and Pro-devs can easily acquire solutions and templates from the catalog by providing connections and configuration
+Makers and developers can easily acquire solutions and templates from the catalog by providing connections and configuration

 ## Terminology